airbreather/YAFM/README.md

 ### Every time
 1. Navigate to the YAFM source tree.
-2. Run "gradle".
+2. Run "gradle", then "gradle -b abc.gradle" (or the "build-all.bat" script).
-3. The result will be in the "build\libs".
+3. The result files will be in the "build\libs".